Sorting

 ];

-// Sort people by derived natural order (Name and age)
+// Sort people by derived natural order (in this case, name and age):

 people.sort();